ickb/proposal/README.md

 In the first transaction, the output contains:

-1. A cell, owned, with this script as lock.
+1. The owned cell with this script as lock.
-2. A cell, owner, with this script as type.
+2. The owner cell with this script as type and a lock that identifies the user.
 This cell memorizes in data the signed relative index distance between the owned cell and itself as a signed 32 bit integer encoded in little-endian.

 Validation rule: `owned_index == owner_index + signed_distance`